 About Author and Writing Ranch Founder, Ellen Waterston

 Ellen Waterston is poet, author and literary arts advocate.
-Vía Láctea: A Woman of a Certain Age Walks the Camino is Waterston’s most recent title.
+Hotel Domilocos: Poems, published by Moonglade Press, is her most recent title, and her fourth volume of poetry.
+In 2015, she converted her verse novel, Vía Láctea: A Woman of a Certain Age Walks the Camino to a libretto, sung to a musical score by composer Rebecca Oswald.
 The verse novel, based on walking the Camino de Santiago in 2012, was premiered as an opera in Bend, Oregon's Tower Theatre, June 2016.
 Poetry awards include the WILLA for two previous collections and the Obsidian Prize for Poetry.
 Prose titles include Where the Crooked River Rises, a collection of Waterston's award-winning essays and a memoir, Then There Was No Mountain, rated one of the top ten books of 2003 by the Oregonian and a WILLA finalist.

 Vía Láctea, A Woman of a Certain Age Walks the Camino, Atelier 6000, 2013